 Water walls and rain curtains are also ideal to ‘build up’ in your garden.
 Let water run onto pebbles around the bottom of it and you have once again nailed the eye catching display with very little effort.

 The added bonus is when the ‘other half’ is hogging the bathroom yet again; you can just nip outside, turn the rain curtain on, don the shower cap and lather up.
 Just ensure that pesky Sharon from next door hasn’t got her binoculars out again…

-If you do have the option of spending a bit more, you should consider the range of imported chippings, pebbles and cobbles.
+If you do have the option of spending a bit more, you should consider the range of imported decorative aggregates such as chippings, pebbles and cobbles.

 These products hold their colour both in the sunshine and when they get wet, so you’re not going to lose the effect during the 10 month rainy season.
 In fact most of these products will look more colourful when wet so you may want to drag all your friends outside in the rain to admire them, we are sure they will thank you for it.

 Filling a large garden with imported stone would cost the equivalent of sending a rocket to the moon, probably, so smaller gardens have the advantage here of being able to create a path or border their entire garden with a quality, more expensive product.
 Who’s laughing now, Sharon?

 Maintenance is the worst part of anything, ever.
 Things like checking your tyre pressure, defrosting the freezer or trying to prise buttons, pennies and socks from the washing machine.
 Jobs that nobody likes doing and never will.
 Thankfully, when it comes to garden design, somebody invented the word ‘rustic’.